Revolutionary-Games/Thrive/doc/auto_evo.md

 ### Miche
 The term Miche comes from a shortening of Multi-Niche (and a nod to computer science professor Dr. Meesh.)
 Each Miche is a node in a tree structure called the Miche Tree.
-Each Miche contains a Selection Pressure, with the leaf nodes additionally being able to contain an occupant.
-The Miche Tree's closest approximation to a Niche is the transversal (list of nodes) from the Root Miche to each Leaf Miche.
+Each of these Miches contains a list of child Miches, recursively creating the tree.
+If a node does not contain any child nodes it is known as a Leaf Miche, and instead contains a Species known as the Occupant.
+Every Miche additionally contains a Selection Pressure further explained below.

 ### Selection Pressure
-A Selection Pressure is a function that provides a fitness score to a creature.
+A Selection Pressure is a function that provides a fitness score to a species.
 Selection Pressures measure fitness in a specific attribute, eg, being able to osmoregulate or the ability to find food.
 Fitness Scores are arbitrary and specific to each pressure (With the exception that a score <= 0 means a pressure has been failed.)
 Therefore scores are always compared relative to another species via WeightedComparedScores.
+Each selection pressure contains a list of Mutation Strategies that are applied to try and increase the Pressure's score in the mutations.

 ### Mutation Strategies
-Each Selection Pressure contains a list of one or more Mutation Strategies.
 A Mutation Strategy is a function that creates new mutated species from a parent species.
 Strategies are often very specific, eg add an organelle that produces ATP from iron or remove an organelle that consumes glucose.
 These allow Auto-Evo to only attempt to generate and try a specific subset of the possible mutations